stolostron/multicluster-observability-operator/docs/MultiClusterObservability-CRD.md

    </td>
    <td>ObservabilityAddOnSpec
    </td>
-   <td>The observabilityAddonSpec defines the global settings for all managed clusters which have observability add-on enabled.
+   <td>The observabilityAddonSpec defines the global settings for all managed clusters which have observability add-on installed.
    </td>
    <td>Y
    </td>